How Much Does a Metal Roof Cost? Overview

 Installing a metal roof is a complex job that requires technical skill to ensure long-term performance and durability.
 If your old roof needs to be removed, the process adds time, labor, and disposal costs, increasing your total project cost.

-How much does a metal roof cost for a 2,000 sq. ft. home?
+How much does it cost to put a metal roof on a 2,000 sq ft house?

 Is it cheaper to put a metal roof or shingles?